dstackai/dstack/docs/quick-start.md

 dstack init
 ```

+It will set up the repo to work with `dstack`.

-Now that everything is in place, you can use dstack with your project.
+Now that everything is in place, you can use `dstack` with your project.

 ## 3. Prepare data